Mangroves

 that are densely and evenly distributed throughout the wood.
 Thus,

-Salt solution: All mangrove
+Desalination plants: All mangrove

 trees exclude most of the salt in seawater at the root level, and

-all can tolerate more salt in their tissues than "normal" plants.
+all can tolerate more salt in their tissues than 'normal' plants.

 But some have more effective ultrafiltration at the root level to